-- legally dividing the assets, money, super and debts of the relationship; and
+- Legally dividing the assets, money, super and debts of the relationship.

 Our family lawyers are here to guide you through your separation.
 To help you do it as quickly as possible, as cheaply as possible and for you to get a good outcome.

-Using a lawyer helps you stay on the right track and understand what to do next.
+Using a family lawyer helps you stay on the right track and understand what to do next.

 Sometimes all we do is give advice, never communicate with your ex-partner, and make sure you’re taking all the right steps.
-We work behind-the-scenes.
+We work behind-the-scenes as your family lawyer.

-Other times, we may need to communicate directly with your ex-partner on your behalf if nothing else has worked.
+Other times, one of our family lawyers may need to communicate directly with your ex-partner on your behalf if nothing else has worked.

 You might have spoken to friends who’ve separated.
-While it’s a great idea to get emotional support from your friends, it’s not a good idea to get legal advice from someone who is not legally qualified as every situation is different – and bad advice could cost you.
+While it’s a great idea to get emotional support from your friends, it’s not a good idea to get legal advice from someone who is not a family lawyer as every situation is different – and bad advice could cost you.

 Where to Start?